 - What if I see a gun in a student's purse, book-bag, or under a jacket? - Have someone take over the discussion for a few minutes and calmly excuse yourself from the class.
-Go immediately to the Campus President's or the Dean of Education's office; they will call 911. - What if a student displays strange behavior (extremely belligerent, drunk, and high on drugs)? - Have someone take over the discussion for a few minutes and calmly excuse yourself from the class.
-Go immediately to the Program Director's or the Dean of Education's office; they will handle the situation. - What if I see a person on campus who looks like he or she does not belong? - Go immediately to the Program Director's, Dean of Education's, or Campus President's office; they will handle the situation. - What if a student, faculty or staff member, or former employee becomes abusive or violent? - Immediately notify the Dean of Education's or Campus President's office. - What if I think I am being stalked? - Immediately notify the Dean of Education's or Campus President's office. - What if someone becomes injured or ill in my class? - Immediately notify the Front Desk Staff. - What if I am the victim of sexual harassment? - Employees should notify the Campus President. - If the Campus President is involved, notify the corporate HR. - What if I know of a situation involving sexual harassment? - Report student harassment to the Dean of Education.
+Go immediately to the Campus President's or the Director of Education's office; they will call 911. - What if a student displays strange behavior (extremely belligerent, drunk, and high on drugs)? - Have someone take over the discussion for a few minutes and calmly excuse yourself from the class.
+Go immediately to the Program Director's or the Director of Education's office; they will handle the situation. - What if I see a person on campus who looks like he or she does not belong? - Go immediately to the Program Director's, Director of Education's, or the Campus President's office; they will handle the situation. - What if a student, faculty or staff member, or former employee becomes abusive or violent? - Immediately notify the Director of Education's or the Campus President's office. - What if I think I am being stalked? - Immediately notify the Director of Education's or the Campus President's office. - What if someone becomes injured or ill in my class? - Immediately notify the Front Desk Staff. - What if I am the victim of sexual harassment? - o Employees should notify the Campus President. - o If the Campus President is involved, notify the corporate HR. - What if I know of a situation involving sexual harassment?

-- Report employee harassment to the victim's immediate supervisor and/or the Campus President. - What if I have a student threatening suicide? - Immediately notify the Dean of Education's or Campus President's office. - What if I have a student who shows symptoms of depression or anxiety? - Immediately notify the Dean of Education's or Program Director's office. - What if a police officer shows up at my class and wants to talk to a student, or serve a warrant on a student? - Request the officer to first contact the Dean of Education's or Campus President's Office.
+- o Report student harassment to the Director of Education. - Report employee harassment to the victim's immediate supervisor and/or the Campus President.

+What if I have a student threatening suicide?

+Immediately notify the Director of Education's or Campus President's office.

+What if I have a student who shows symptoms of depression or anxiety?

+Immediately notify the Director of Education's or the Program Director's office.

+What if a police officer shows up at my class and wants to talk to a student, or serve a warrant on a student?

+Request the officer to first contact the Director of Education's or the Campus President's Office.
 If the officer refuses to comply with your request, do not resist in any way.
-Immediately go to the Dean of Education and report the incident. - What if a faculty becomes ill during class? - A student in the class should notify the Program Director or Dean of Education immediately. - What if a faculty feels threatened by a student? - Leave the room.
-Go immediately to the Dean of Education's or Campus President's Office.
+Immediately go to the Director of Education and report the incident.

+What if a faculty becomes ill during class?

+A student in the class should notify the Program Director or the Director of Education immediately.

+What if a faculty feels threatened by a student?

+Leave the room.
+Go immediately to the Director of Education's or the Campus President's Office.